Student organizations advised by Campus Activities bring an array of amazing annual events to the Cornell community.

-- First-Years and Seniors on the Field — At the first and last football games of the season, Class Council sponsors the annual First-Years (first game) and Seniors (last game) on the field.
+- First-Years and Seniors on the Field — Class Council sponsors the annual First-Years (Homecoming game) and Seniors (last game) on the field.
 This event involves getting students to welcome the players to the field by forming a tunnel for them to run through.

 - Halloween Haunted House — Sponsored by Community Center Programs with support by the WSH Student Union Board and the WSH Resource Center.
 Community Center Programs’ Annual Haunted House makes the most of the architecture of Willard Straight Hall as it offers a scary, multi-media experience for participants.
 Past themes have included Haunted Doll House and Haunted Hospital.

 - International Heritage Festival — Hosted by Community Center Programs.
 International Heritage Festival is a North Campus Showcase of Cornell’s diverse international communities through collaboration with student organizations.
 Highlights include dance, language instruction, food and music.

 - CornellCon — Sponsored by Community Center Programs.
 Cornell’s premiere event for Fandoms, CornellCon, among other things, features a cosplay contest, video game tournaments, and an Artists Alley.
 Its timing during a weekend day allows for participants to come from all over campus, and the larger local community.